hannorein/rebound/docs/binaryformat.md

     Before version 3.27 data was encoded using the enum `REB_BINARY_FIELD_TYPE` instead of `reb_binary_field_descriptor_list`.

-## SimulationArchive file (multiple snapshots)
+## Simulationarchive file (multiple snapshots)
-The binary file above can also be interpeted as a SimulationArchive with one snapshot.
+The binary file above can also be interpeted as a Simulationarchive with one snapshot.
 You can append many (millions!) of snapshots to a binary file.
 REBOUND only stores data that has changed since the original snapshot (typically the particle data, time, etc).
 This allows for a very compact file size, while still maintaining bit-wise reproducibility.